gflze/CSGO-ZE-Configs/README.md

 ## Stripper

 Stripper is quite a complicated beast and unfortunately a single template is not really going to help you too much.
 If you're looking for a good starting point to learn Stripper, you can check out [this tutorial](https://gflclan.com/forums/topic/47449-stripper-cfgs-guide/).
 If you have any questions regarding stripper creation you can always join our [#mapping channel](https://discord.gg/zh2CVSM) on Discord for assistance.

+## VScripts

+Loose VScripts are always directly tied to an existing stripper config.
+However for our auto-sync to work properly, all external VScripts must be referred to by strippers as "gfl/scriptname.nut", and in absolute path, "csgo/scripts/vscripts/gfl/scriptname.nut".